 The company also believes in the future of mobile data.
-By acquiring low band spectrum and building 4G LTE networks, Ice Group aims to deliver mobile data at the lowest unit costs while simultaneously building future-proof networks.
-These networks are 5G-ready to cater for exponentially growing data demand from both consumers and connected devices (IoT).
+By acquiring low band spectrum and building 4G and 5G networks, Ice Group aims to deliver mobile data at the lowest unit costs while simultaneously building future-proof networks.

-Ice Group operates in Norway through the well-established Ice brand.
+Ice Group operates in Norway through the well-established Ice brand and the new mobile e-SIM concept NiceMobil.
 Ice is Norway's third largest mobile network operator and provider of voice and wireless data services, challenging the two incumbent operators.
 Ice is also Norway's third largest provider of wireless broadband services.

-In 2020, Ice Group delivered revenues of NOK 2.1 billion, with an adjusted EBITDA-result of NOK 41 million.
+In 2021, Ice Group delivered revenues of NOK 2.3 billion, with an adjusted EBITDA-result of NOK 380 million.

-The company is headquartered in Oslo, Norway with 246 employees (226 FTEs), of which 70% are men and 30% women.
-Including external resources, such as dedicated people with contract suppliers and subcontractors, Ice Group employed 380 people at year-end 2020.
+The company is headquartered in Oslo, Norway with 258 employees (246 FTEs).
+Including external resources, such as dedicated people with contract suppliers and subcontractors, Ice Group employed 394 people at yearend 2021.